10 Things App Developers Can Learn in 2024

 And, if you are interested, like me, in developing cross-platform native mobile apps (both Android and iOS app from a single codebase), then you should learn Flutter or React Native, two of the leading frameworks for building a native mobile application.
 Whatever you choose, I have also provided links to some excellent resources which can help you to learn these technologies.

-10 Technologies Mobile Developers can Learn in 2023
+10 Technologies App Developers can Learn in 2024

 Without wasting any more of your time, here is my list of some of the best frameworks, programming languages, and libraries you can learn to get into mobile application development.

 This is an excellent framework for developing cross-platform native mobile applications in 2024.
 Like Golang, TensorFlow, and Angular, Flutter is also from Google, which uses Dart (another programming language from Google) and provides SDK for developing a cross-platform native mobile application.